hrbsystems-learning/learning-ai/README.md

 ---
+## Tech-info about dependence management using conda as pivot for python venvs
 ## Prompt:
 when we use conda venv, we can use the others package manager commands such as npm, npx, xnpm, yarn, uv, etc.?